Assessing the Business Process Modeling Competences of Large Language Models: Preliminaries

 Training LLMs is a multi-step procedure.
-First, the model is pretrained like other language models in a self-supervised manner by predicting the next token in a sentence on corpora of billions of tokens \cite{Jurafsky_speech_2024}.
-Post-training further trains the model to follow instructions, i.e., prompts, and to ensure that the model's responses align with human needs.
-Therefore, during instruction finetuning, the model is given instruction-response pairs where the model is trained to generate the response.
-Although the model generates the answer by predicting token-by-token as during pretraining, this training step is supervised since the responses are curated with human supervision \cite{Jurafsky_speech_2024}.
-Thereby, the model solves a meta-objective by learning to follow instructions.
-Finally, to ensure that the model responses align with human values and needs (and to prevent harmful or toxic responses), the LLM is finetuned to generate responses from human feedback, often involving reinforcement learning techniques.
-Note that some LLMs are not instruction-tuned, usually resulting in lower performance in following instructions in prompts.
+First, the LLM is pretrained like other language models in a self-supervised manner by predicting the next token in a sentence using corpora of billions of tokens \cite{Jurafsky_speech_2024}.
+Post-training further trains the LLM to follow instructions, i.e., prompts, and to ensure that the LLM's responses align with human needs.
+Therefore, during instruction finetuning, the LLM is given instruction-response pairs, and it is trained to generate the response.
+Although the LLM generates the answer by predicting token-by-token as during pretraining, this training step is supervised since the responses are curated with human supervision \cite{Jurafsky_speech_2024}.
+As a result, the LLM learns to map natural language instructions to appropriate responses.
+Finally, to ensure that the LLM responses align with human values and needs (and to prevent harmful or toxic responses), the LLM is finetuned to generate responses from human feedback, often involving reinforcement learning techniques.
+Note that some LLMs are not instruction-tuned, which usually results in lower performance at following instructions in prompts.

-In order to reduce the computational and memory costs of LLM, a technique called quantization is often applied \cite{Dettmers_GPT3_2022}.
-The idea is to reduce the representation of weights and activations from high-precision data types like 32-bit floating point to lower-precision ones like 8-bit integer, which can be processed faster by processors.
-Quantization comes at the cost of a loss in precision and a drop in performance of the LLM.
+In order to reduce the computational and memory costs of LLMs, a technique called quantization is often applied \cite{Dettmers_GPT3_2022}.
+The idea is to reduce the representation of weights and activations from high-precision data types like 32-bit floating-point to lower precision ones like 8-bit integers, which can be processed faster by processors.
+Quantization may introduce degradation in performance, particularly at very low bit widths.
 The lower the target data type, the greater the precision loss.
 One of the most common quantization cases is going from 32-bit float to 8-bit integer, which typically offers a good balance between computational costs and precision \cite{Dettmers_GPT3_2022}.